David J. Bellis: California State University, San Bernardino

 Bellis resigned from the City Council and as chairman of the Redevelopment Agency in September 1986 to become associate professor of public administration at California State University, San Bernardino.
 He later became chairman of the public administration department, a position he held until his death from heart failure in 2006.
 He also chaired San Bernardino's Main Street Program, which worked to revitalize downtown.

 During his teaching career, he received the American Society for Public Administration's Outstanding Educator Award, and 11 awards from California State University for research and teaching.
 "Among many other areas of consultation and research, the public administration professor had studied factors that contributed to the transmission of HIV/AIDS in the U.S. and Mexico," the university's magazine reported on page 7 in its fall/winter 2006–07 edition.

 While at California State University, San Bernardino, he and his wife, Ann, and son, James, lived in the San Bernardino Mountains community of Lake Arrowhead.
 He died suddenly of heart failure in Rolling Hills while visiting his parents and was interred at Green Hills Memorial Park in Rancho Palos Verdes, California.
-David was deeply loved and respected by his peers and family.
+Dr. Bellis was deeply loved and respected by his family and peers.